IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/create_first_angular_app.md

 ### Run the application

 Now we are ready to run the application, but in Visual Studio Code you cannot just press F5.
-We are going to open the Visual Studio Code Terminal by clicking in the menu on Terminal -> New Terminal or by pressing Ctrl + Shift + `.
+We are going to open the Visual Studio Code Terminal by clicking in the menu on Terminal -> New Terminal or by pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>`</kbd>.
 In order to run the application, you should execute the following command:

 ```cmd
 ng serve